 Whether it is a personal or a business loan, lenders need to consider your income capacity or cash flow.
 A large and steady flow of income serves as an assurance that you can pay the amount you are borrowing.
 It is assessed based on financial metrics, benchmark, and loan history.
 It also varies depending on the amount you are hoping to borrow.
 If it is a huge chunk of dollars, lenders would also want to see a higher income in your payslip.

 Lenders also pay attention to your employment history.
 They need to see a steady employment history with years to back it up.

 In financing, debt coverage is the ratio of your available cash flow to your debt obligations.
 Lenders need to measure your current debt and your capacity to pay for it on time.
 When calculated, they need to see a low debt-to-income ratio to make you eligible for financial help.

-If you are applying for a business loan, banks would combine your business and personal debt coverage to compute for your ratio.
-They need to take into account your personal capacity to pay for the borrowed money if your business faces financial struggles in the future.
+If you are applying for a business loan, banks will combine your business and personal debt coverage to compute your ratio.
+They need to consider your individual capacity to pay for the borrowed money if your business faces financial struggles in the future.